PedroMiguel424/benjvi.github.io/_posts/2022-03-14-honduras-trip-3.markdown

 Tegucigalpa has a great many restaurants, and one of the things I've enjoyed most in subsequent trips is the variety of foods available.

-There local favourites like Baleadas and Pupusas, and other traditional dishes.
+There are local favourites like Baleadas and Pupusas, and other traditional dishes.
 <div style="display: flex; justify-content: center; width: 96%; margin-left: auto; margin-right: auto">
 <img class="inlineimg" src="{{site.url}}/img/hn/tegus/pupusas.webp" style="max-width: 49%"/>
 <img class="inlineimg" src="{{site.url}}/img/hn/tegus/coco-baleadas.webp" style="max-width: 49%"/>